enzolutions/marionette-waterbed/README.md

 // Define auth object, set crossDomain if is necessary var Auth = new Backbone.Drupal.Auth({crossDomain: true});

+// Optional Start authentication process for REST ADD/PUT/DELETE
-// Star authentication process, if credentials are valida the token will be
-// use in further connection
-var auth_status = Auth.login('admin', 'admin');
+// If credentials are valid the token will be use in further connection var auth_status = Auth.login('admin', 'admin');
 ````